syntithenai/hermod/README.md

 The DialogManagerService listens for these messages and sends appropriate activate and start messages for asr, hotword and microphone.

-The TTS services also listen for these messages and cache the client information so that clients who have registered via a web platform are sent TTS audio as a url rather than the default of splitting into mqtt audio packets for final reassembly and playback.
+The TTS services also listens for these messages and caches the client information so that clients who have registered via a web platform are sent TTS audio as a url rather than the default of splitting into mqtt audio packets for final reassembly and playback.
 Streaming playback using MQTT by reconstructing audio streams is difficult.
 A web server is designed for the job.

-The RASA service also listens for these messages and saves the payload as a slot hermod_client so that the information is available to custom actions to respond based on supported features of the client.
+The RASA service also listens for these messages and saves the payload as a slot `hermod_client` so that the information is available to custom actions to respond based on supported features of the client.

 ### Automatically restarting the microphone